 Promotion to Associate Professor, and awarding of tenure if relevant, must be achieved by the end of the mandatory review year within the 7-year or the 10-year probationary period as defined by track.
 Promotion to Associate Professor in the standing faculty can only be voted on once at the level of the school.
 If a candidate is turned down by PSOM COAP within the candidate's probationary period, the case will not move forward to the Provost and a terminal year appointment will be issued.
+Department Chairs may request to present an appeal to a negative COAP Decision if they have concerns that there has been an error in process and/or omission.
+Following an appeal presentation, the committee will reconsider the case.
+Such a re-vote will be considered final.
 Any case approved by COAP but subsequently declined by the Provost, even before the mandatory review year, cannot be reconsidered and a terminal year appointment will be issued.
 Promotion to Professor can be considered a minimum of 3 years following promotion or appointment at the Associate Professor rank.
 If a proposal to Professor is declined by COAP, the candidate may be brought forward again, but no sooner than three (3) years from the date of the original submission.